mootools/mootools-core/Docs/Element/Element.Event.md

 * (*element*) This Element.

 ### Examples:
-	//fires all the added 'click' events and passes the Element 'anElement' after one second
+	// fires all the added 'click' events and passes the Element 'anElement' after one second
 	$('myElement').fireEvent('click', $('anElement'), 1000);

 ### Notes: